hphelion/docs.hpcloud.com/apispecs/cs/working/private/Tenant.md

 * *limit* (Optional) - integer - represents the maximum number of elements which will be returned in the request.
 Default is 100.
 * *marker* (Optional) - string - the resource Id of the last item in the previous list.
 * *name* (Optional) - string - name of the tenant to be returned.
+* *swiftAccountHash* (Optional) - string - swiftAccountHash of the tenant to be returned.

+name and swiftAccountHash filters as mutually exclusive.
+So both filter values cannot be present within one API request.

 **Data Parameters**